 A person who is not already an officer of the Supreme Court becomes an officer of the Supreme Court on being granted a local practising certificate or on being taken to hold a local practising certificate.

-Division 4 - Grant or renewal of local practising certificates local practising certificate if eligible to do so under this section.
+Division 4 - Grant or renewal of local practising certificates

 48. Application for grant or renewal of local practising certificate

 (1) An Australian lawyer may apply to the prescribed authority for the grant or renewal of a